rust-lang/rust/src/doc/rustc-dev-guide/src/kinds.md

 As `Kind` itself is not type-safe, the `UnpackedKind` enum provides a more convenient and safe interface for dealing with kinds.
 An `UnpackedKind` can be converted to a raw `Kind` using `Kind::from()` (or simply `.into()` when the context is clear).
-As mentioned earlier, substition lists store raw `Kind`s, so before dealing with them, it is preferable to convert them to `UnpackedKind`s first.
+As mentioned earlier, substitution lists store raw `Kind`s, so before dealing with them, it is preferable to convert them to `UnpackedKind`s first.
 This is done by calling the `.unpack()` method.